Binocular coverart

 Field of View

-Simply put, the field of view is the amount of space visible when you look through the binoculars.
-A larger diameter objective lens means you can see a larger space.
-However, there is a tradeoff between magnification and lens size.
-Higher magnifications (zooming in more) mean you have a smaller field of view.
+Simply put, the field of view is the amount of space visible when you look through the binoculars, the “window” you’re working with when you look through them.
+A larger diameter objective lens means you can see a larger space, and are casting a wider visual “net” to capture whatever it is you’re interested in.
+This means that if the thing you want to see is moving all around, you could have an easier time seeing it even if you’re not particularly adept with binoculars.
+However, there is a tradeoff between magnification and field of view: higher magnifications (effectively zooming in more) mean you have a smaller field of view, or need a larger diameter size to maintain the same field of view.
 Although this makes intuitive sense, you can test it out with a phone camera.
 When you zoom in on an object, you see less of the surrounding area.
+If you want to have a decent field of view with a lot of magnification, you’ll need a bigger diameter objective lens, which ultimately means a bigger pair of binoculars.
+If you’re going to be mobile or on your feet using these, a bulky pair of binoculars will quickly become burdensome.
+Definitely worth considering before you pick up a pair!

-Have you ever noticed how some binoculars have different shapes?
-Specifically, sometimes the eyepieces are directly in line with the main lenses (the big ones at the front).
-This is common for compact binoculars.
+Have you ever noticed how binoculars come in some seriously different shapes and sizes?
+What makes them look so different?
+The biggest thing I noticed when shopping for my first pair was the alignment of the eyepieces (the part you look through) and the main lenses (the ones you look out of).
+In some binoculars, the eyepieces are directly in line with the main lenses, making for a fairly compact design.
 Meanwhile, other binoculars have the main lenses set wider than the eyepieces.
 These dramatically different shapes have to do with the arrangement of the prisms that make them function.

 The former, more compact example use what are called roof prisms, and the bigger ones use Porro prisms.
 Ultimately, this just describes how they reflect and change the light that passes through them.
 Generally speaking, Porro prism binoculars have a better image.
 On the other hand, they are bulkier and take up more space, and can weigh more.
-Achieving the same quality of image as a Porro prism with a roof prism pair of binoculars is often more expensive.
+Achieving the same quality of image as a Porro prism with a roof prism pair of binoculars is often more expensive, and those more compact, sleeker (I think stylish!) roof prism binoculars are often a bit steeper in price.

 It’s also a good idea to pay careful attention to the warranty on a pair of binoculars.
 This is especially true if you buy a more expensive or sophisticated pair.
 Additionally, you’ll want a good warranty if your binoculars will be coming on more strenuous adventures where the risk of damage is greater.